wdi-sf-september-2014/notes/dom_selection_events_manipulation/README.md

 	- Change the background color of that paragraph.
 	- Change the text color.

+##Exercise 3

+- Review the files in the ex_3 folder.
+- Loop through each `li` element and attach a click handler that sets the class attribute to "selected".
+- How do we know which item was clicked?
+This is set to the DOM element that received the event.
+Can you print it out to console?
+- Change the image to reflect what was clicked.
+- Add a "Reset" button that removes "selected" class from all list items.

 ##Binding Events to Dynamic Elements

 - When elements come into the DOM dynamically, they didn't exist before, so you can't bind the event on page load.
 - As a result, you have to bind the event at the time of load or to the document itself.

-##Exercise 3
+##Exercise 4

-- Review the files in the ex_2 folder.
+- Review the files in the ex_4 folder.
 - Try to bind the click event to the paragraphs upon load of the AJAX.
 - Extra Credit: Bind the click event to the document on page load so that it works when the DOM is loaded dynamically.
 Hint: Bind the click event to the document itself and console log the `event` object that is passed down into the callback function.
 This will give you the hint.